monitoring

 Key Advantages

-Fast Detection 1-min checks spot issues before users complain.
+Fast Detection on Nano 1-minute checks spot issues before users complain.
+Free tier includes 5-minute checks.

 Smart Features SSL auto-checks, webhooks, API—no paywalls.